Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Guided Data Augmentation

 \subsection{Method Overview}

-We assume access to a dataset $\sD$ of demonstrations and a task-relevant DAF $f$ from which we can sample augmented data.
-Prior to offline training, GuDA generates an augmented dataset $\tilde \sD$ consisting of the original demonstrations plus $n$ augmented samples generated by $f$.
-Afterwards, an agent learns from $\tilde\sD$ using an off-the-shelf LfD algorithm.
-The core difference between GuDA and previous DA works (\textit{e.g.}, \cite{pitis2020counterfactual, laskin2020reinforcement}) lies in how GuDA samples augmented data from $f$.
-In general, most augmentations capture highly suboptimal behaviors.
-Instead of sampling augmented data uniformly at random as in commonly done in prior works, GuDA imposes a series of simple \textit{sampling rules} to automatically generate expert-quality augmented data.
-A user can often identify such sampling rules using basic intuitions on how to solve a task.
+We assume access to a dataset $\sD$ of task interactions and DAFs $f_1, \dots, f_m$.
+Prior to offline training, GuDA generates an augmented dataset $\widetilde \sD$ consisting of the original dataset plus $n$ augmented samples generated from the composition of DAFs $f = f_1 \circ \cdots \circ f_m$.
+Afterwards, an agent learns from $\widetilde\sD$ using an off-the-shelf offline RL or imitation learning algorithm.
+The core difference between GuDA and previous DA works lies in how GuDA samples augmented data from $f$.
+Prior works typically sample augmented data uniformly at random, but most transformations under $f$ produce highly suboptimal experience.
+However, a user can often easily characterize when an augmented trajectory segment represents progress toward task completion.
+Thus, to generate augmented data that closely resembles expert data, GuDA has the user define a \textit{sampling procedure} that describes how to sample augmentations from $f$ to produce data in which the agent makes task progress.

-To illustrate how a user might identify sampling rules, consider a maze navigation task in which legged robot must reach a fixed goal state from a fixed initial position (Fig.~\ref{fig:example_antmaze}).
-In this task, we assume access to a DAF that translates the agent to a new position and rotates the direction in which the agent moves.
-While it is difficult to demonstrate the precise sequence of leg movements required to optimally solve the maze, we can easily identify when an augmented version of an existing trajectory segment progresses the agent towards the goal.
-A randomly sampled augmentation from our translate-and-rotate DAF will most likely have the agent move \textit{away} from the goal rather than towards it.
-Moreover, the agent only needs to learn suitable actions for a small fraction of maze positions near the shortest path to the goal, but our DAF will mostly generate data in regions of the maze that an optimal policy would never visit.
-To ensure we generate expert augmented data, we can simply restrict our DAF to (1) only sample new positions near the shortest path to the goal (green region), and (2) always rotate the agent so its displacement is closely aligned with the shortest path (green arrows).
+To illustrate how a user might identify a sampling procedure, consider a maze navigation task in which a legged robot must reach a fixed goal state from a fixed initial position (Fig.~\ref{fig:example_antmaze}).
+We assume access to a DAF that translates the agent to a new position.
+While it is difficult to demonstrate the precise sequence of leg movements required to optimally solve the maze, we can easily identify when a trajectory segment progresses the agent toward its goal.
+A randomly sampled augmentation from our DAF will most likely have the agent visit maze regions that an expert would never visit and may even show the agent moving \textit{away} from the goal rather than toward it.
+To ensure we generate expert augmented data, we can simply restrict our DAF to only sample new positions near the shortest path to the goal (green region) for which the agent's displacement is closely aligned with the shortest path (orange arrows).
+This approach shifts the burden from the user having to demonstrate optimal actions to the user simply having to understand when augmented data represent progress toward task completion.
+In the next section, we describe the DAFs we use and the sampling procedures we define to generate augmented data that shows task progress.